lorenzotrcnl/lorenzotrcnl/README.md

   - 👨‍💻 taking *The Missing Semester of Your CS Education* online course

 #### Bio
+  - 🌱 Bachelor's degree in Statistics for Big Data at UniSa
   - ⚽️ I'm a content creator for Ingegneria del Calcio
   - 📈 I'm looking to specialize in football data analysis
   - 🖥 IT Background